 Milkweed species varied greatly in their cardenolide composition (Figure 2A, 2B) as well as their average cardenolide concentration, ranging from as low as 0.11 ± 0.03 mg/g (A. incarnata) to as high as 7.86 ± 0.66 mg/g (A. curassavica).
 Monarchs, regardless of population of origin, had the highest levels of sequestered cardenolides on A. curassavica (12.11 ± 0.53 mg/g) and the lowest on A. fascicularis (0.31 ± 0.03 mg/g) (Figure 3).
-Sequestration efficiency varied strongly across milkweed species: the sequestration ratio was highest in A. syriaca (12.78) and lowest in G. physocarpus (0.74) (Figure 3).
+Sequestration varied strongly across milkweed species: the sequestration ratio was highest in A. syriaca (12.78) and lowest in G. physocarpus (0.74) (Figure 3).
 The polarity index of sequestered cardenolides also varied strongly across species: in general, monarchs reared on A. syriaca and A. speciosa sequestered a high proportion of polar cardenolides, while the subset of sequestered cardenolides on other species was predominantly compounds with low to intermediate polarity (Figure 2A, 2C).